KevinMathewT/RL-RoboSoccer-FirstPlace/README.md

 ```

 ## Prerequisites
-Use pip to install requirements for the repository
+Use pip to install requirements for the repository:
 ```
 $ pip install -r requirements.txt
 ```